sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 - config disable AAA authorization and accounting:
 ```
-    Verify GME user can login to device successfully.
+    Verify domain account can login to device successfully.
-    Verify GME user can run command if have permission in local.
+    Verify domain account can run command if have permission in local.
-    Verify GME user can login to device successfully.
+    Verify domain account can login to device successfully.
-    Verify admin user can login to device successfully.
+    Verify local admin account can login to device successfully.
-    Verify admin user can run command if have permission in local.
+    Verify local admin account can run command if have permission in local.
-    Verify admin user can't run command if not have permission in local.
+    Verify local admin account can't run command if not have permission in local.
 ```

 - config enable AAA authorization and accounting, and run all existing AAA authentication test case: